niko-roether/niji/guide/src/custom-modules/lua-api-reference.md

 ### `niji.fs.read_config_asset(path)`

-Reads a file with a path relative to your module's module folder.
-This is often used for things like templates, or other assets that are included within the module files.
+Reads a file with a path relative to `.config/niji`.
+This is often used for things like supplementary configuration files that get inserted into the generated config of a module, as used in the `mako` module for example.

-- `path`: The relative path of the asset file within the module folder (`string`)
+- `path`: The relative path of the asset file within the config folder (`string`)
 - returns: The contents of the file (`string`)

 ### `niji.fs.read_config(path)`